Public Monuments and Sculpture in Stoke-on-Trent & Newcastle-under-Lyme

 Francis Egerton, 3rd Duke of Bridgewater, employed him to build the canal between Worsley and Manchester (1759), a difficult enterprise only completed in 1772.

 He was employed during the 1760s on the building of the Coventry Canal Basin.
 He also commenced the Grand Trunk Canal, and completed the Birmingham, Chesterfield, and other canals.
-He was illiterate, solving most of his problems without writings or drawings.
+Brindley was not illiterate, as some sources would have it.

 right hand resting upon a theodolite, an instrument